 - 1. To the extent that any information provided pursuant to measures taken under Articles 7, 8, and 9 involves the processing of personal data, it shall be provided in accordance with Regulation (EU) 2016/679. - 2.
-Any personal data collected by employers pursuant to Articles 7, 8 or 9, shall not be used for any other purpose than to implement the principle of equal pay for equal work or work of equal value. - 3.
-Member States may decide that, where the disclosure of information pursuant to Articles 7, 8 and 9 would lead to the disclosure, either directly or indirectly, of the pay of an identifiable co-worker, only the workers' representatives or the equality body shall have access to that information.
+Any personal data processed by employers pursuant to Articles 7, 8 or 9, shall not be used for any other purpose than to implement the principle of equal pay [...].

+13474/21 MB/kc 33 LIFE.4 LIMITE EN 3.
+Member States may decide that, where the disclosure of information pursuant to Articles 7, 8 and 9 would lead to the disclosure, either directly or indirectly, of the pay of an identifiable co-worker, only the workers' representatives, the control body or the equality body shall have access to that information.
 The representatives or equality body shall advise workers regarding a possible claim under this Directive without disclosing actual pay levels of individual workers doing the same work or work of equal value.
-The monitoring body referred to in Article 26 shall have access to the information without restriction.
+For purposes of monitoring pursuant to[...]
+Article 26 the information shall be made available[...] without restriction.